So Tidal is at last streaming hi-res content?

 Once transmitted, an MQA file’s data usage is roughly 1.6Mbps once FLAC compressed.
 That’s slightly higher than CD quality (16bit/44.1kHz – 1.4Mbps) but a lot less than the 2.3Mbps eaten by FLAC-compressed 24bit/96kHz.
 FLAC is the file wrapper here.

 Not all masters leave the studio at 24bit/96kHz.
-Many modern indie rock release are mastered at at 24bit/48kHz.
+Many modern indie rock releases are mastered at 24bit/48kHz.
 Some at 24bit/44.1kHz.
 MQA allows Tidal to stream the studio master irrespective of its sample rate.
 Ergo “Stream The Studio”.

 OK, that’s how the file is packaged and transmitted.
 What happens once the MQA file arrives at my computer/streamer?
 I assume I need to some expensive new gizmo to actually play an MQA file?